-- You will develop critical thinking as a framework for solving problems and making decisions.
+Students will develop critical thinking skills as a framework for solving problems and making decisions.

-- You will learn how to gather and record appropriate client and community information.
+- Know how to gather and record appropriate client and community information

-- You will acquire knowledge of basic concepts of the most common diseases found in client populations.
+- Know the basic information of the most common diseases found in client populations